 Blaine, Minnesota (August 13, 2015) — The National Sports Center (NSC) announced today that it has partnered with the Gradient Financial Group, LLC, to rename the Schwan Center on the NSC campus as the Gradient Financial Center.

-The Gradient Financial Center is the NSC’s meeting, convention and expo facility.
-The facility totals 36,000 square feet and offers meeting space to accommodate a wide range of group sizes, from small groups to large gatherings of up to 500 people.
-The adjacent Sport Expo Center features an 18,000 square foot clear-span space suitable for tradeshows, and sports events and training.
+The Gradient Financial Center is the NSC's meeting, convention and expo facility.
+The 36,000-square-foot facility offers meeting space to accommodate a wide range of group sizes, from small groups to large gatherings of up to 500 people.
+The adjacent Sport Expo Center features an 18,000-square-foot clear-span space suitable for tradeshows, and sports events and training.

 The Gradient Financial Center is also home to Gentry Academy, a school founded on the belief of providing excellence in both academics and athletics, specifically hockey.

 Gradient Financial Group was founded by Chuck and Tami Lucius, and serves independent financial services professionals, inspiring them to build their businesses by providing the best possible financial solutions.
 With an entrepreneurial spirit and vision for the future, Gradient Financial Group grew from the garage it began into its state-of-the-art headquarters in Arden Hills, Minn. and second location in Topeka, Kan.
 The Gradient Financial Group just celebrated its 10-year anniversary.

 ‘We are honored that this incredible facility will now be known as Gradient Financial Center,’ said Tami Lucius.
 ‘We are excited for the future and grateful to be a part of the world-renowned National Sports Center.’

 For more information about Gradient Financial Group please visit: www.gradientfinancialgroup.com